BYD Seagull vs Nissan Leaf: Ultra-Affordable EV Showdown - ThinkEV Canada comparison

 This comparison has a clear shape: one car you can buy today, one you're waiting for.
 The Nissan Leaf was discontinued after the 2024 model year, but thousands live on the Canadian used market — tested through prairie winters, Vancouver rain, and five years of Tim Hortons drive-throughs.
 The BYD Seagull is a new-car proposition from China, its Canadian pricing still forming, its tariff situation recently improved but not settled.

 Used Leafs sell for $12,000–$28,000 depending on year, battery size, and condition.
-The Seagull is estimated at $18,000–$22,000 new — but it doesn't qualify for the federal $5,000 EVAP rebate.
+The Seagull is often modeled in the low-$20,000 range if the Canadian launch lands aggressively — but it doesn't qualify for the federal $5,000 EVAP rebate.
 Canadian-manufactured or rebate-eligible vehicles don't face that handicap.
 Chinese EVs are explicitly excluded from EVAP.

 That exclusion is the Seagull's ceiling problem.
-Even at $18,000, you're paying $18,000 out of pocket.
-A used Leaf at $22,000 might cost the same net if you find a newer model that still qualifies for provincial credits.
+Even if it lands in the low-$20,000s, you're paying full out-of-pocket sticker.
+A used Leaf at a similar transaction price may end up closer in net cost if it qualifies for provincial support.
 Know your province's rebate rules before you do any comparison math.

 This also isn't a straightforward apples-to-apples matchup.
 The Seagull is a subcompact city car — shorter than a Honda Fit, closer in spirit to a Smart ForTwo than a Corolla.
 The Leaf is a compact hatchback — longer, wider, heavier, with more interior room and highway presence.
 They overlap on price, not on purpose.
 That distinction matters throughout this comparison, and I'll flag it in every section where size and intent affect the verdict.